JuliaAstro/LombScargle.jl/docs/index.rst

 .. function:: freq(p::Periodogram)
 .. function:: freqpower(p::Periodogram)

-``lombscargle`` function return a ``LombScargle.Periodogram`` object, but you most probably want to use the frequency grid and the power spectrum.
+:func:`lombscargle` function return a ``LombScargle.Periodogram`` object, but you most probably want to use the frequency grid and the power spectrum.
 You can access these vectors with ``freq`` and ``power`` functions, just like in ``DSP.jl`` package.
 If you want to get the 2-tuple ``(freq(p), power(p))`` use the ``freqpower`` function.